psimoesSsimoes/seomis.github.io/_posts/2021-04-11-kibana-surrounding-bash.md

 around_2=$(( $argOne + 1985122 ))
 ```

-And now we just need to call the curl! :grin:
+And now we just need to call the curl!

 So, until this point i had spent some and less 20 min to do this. performing the curl with user input should be the easy part.
 Except it wasn't :sweat_smile: